 This short coat also makes the process of floating in the water when swimming more difficult.
-So we can clearly see that both of the body, as mentioned earlier, structures of the greyhounds do not fit well with the process of thermoregulation after exposure to cold water.
+So we can clearly see that both of the bodies, as mentioned earlier, structures of the greyhounds do not fit well with the process of thermoregulation after exposure to cold water.

-Now, do not get upset, wondering that your lovable greyhound will not be an ability to swim and play with you in the pool.
+Now, do not get upset, wondering that your lovable greyhound will not be the ability to swim and play with you in the pool.
 As I mentioned above, greyhounds can be taught to swim.

 The best life jacket for Greyhounds

 Outward Hound Granby RipStop Dog Life Jacket (97% customers Recommended)

 It’s due to two main differences in their body structure when compared with other breeds.
 As greyhounds are slender creatures, the body’s content is very low compared with other breeds.